c4arl0s/5BranchesII/README.md

 ![Screen Shot 2020-05-25 at 9 40 01](https://user-images.githubusercontent.com/24994818/82822643-bb57bc80-9e6b-11ea-9d72-eb5c7f1d250c.png)

-Also notice that we have another fork in our history (the commit before master branches in two directions), which means we should expect to see another merge commit in the near future.
+**Also notice that we have another fork in our history (the commit before master branches in two directions), which means we should expect to see another merge commit in the near future**.

 # 	* [Complete the Crazy Experiment](https://github.com/c4arl0s/5BranchesIIRysGitTutorial#5-branches-ii-rysgittutorial---content)